 People who carry excessive debt are far more likely to experience depression, anxiety, and chronic illness than those who do not.
 And in a society where women make less money, have less invested in the stock market, and carry more overall debt than men, we are at a higher risk for experiencing debt-related health concerns.

-So, today we are sharing the real life debt payoff story of Kristen, an HFK community member, to dive into how debt was affecting her life, when she realized she needed to make a change, the steps she took to defeat her debt, and how paying off her debt gave her financial and personal freedom.
+So, today, we are sharing Kristen’s real-life debt payoff story, an HFK community member, to dive into how debt was affecting her life, when she realized she needed to make a change, the steps she took to defeat her debt, and how paying off her debt gave her financial and personal freedom.

 We were newlyweds, had just moved to a major city, were living paycheck to paycheck, and found ourselves $25,000 in debt with a letter from the IRS sitting on the kitchen counter.
 I remember asking myself, “How did we get here, and how the f*ck are we going to get out of this?”

 I went to private school for elementary, and it was there that I first started to develop some sort of financial awareness.
-I realized that I didn’t have many of the same things that my peers had: backpacks with the newest characters on them, the sparkly sneakers that definitely made you run faster, and the 30 pack of colorful gel-pens that dried out after a single use.
+I realized that I didn’t have many of the same things that my peers had: backpacks with the newest characters on them, sparkly sneakers that definitely made you run faster, and the 30-pack of colorful gel pens that dried out after a single use.

 I didn’t quite understand why I didn’t have those same things, but I was acutely aware that there was something that set my peers and I apart.
 I give my parents a lot of credit for this time –– they worked so hard to make sure I could go to a better school than what we were zoned for.
 Both of my parents took on extra work during my childhood, and I know that it was a sacrifice.
 But that also changed how I saw money –– as something you had to sacrifice to have.